Prescription of the Robin spectrum: The quantum graph

-Since $x$ is sufficiently close to the origin, the operator $\bar \Delta_{\gamma^x}$ has $N-1$ eigenvalues (counting multiplicity) that are nearly $\Lambda_2$.
-Let $E_x$ denote the $N-1$-dimensional subspace spanned by the eigenfunctions associated with these eigenvalues.
+Under such small metric perturbation, the operator $\bar \Delta_{\gamma^x}$ has $N-1$ eigenvalues (counting multiplicity) near $\Lambda_2$.
+Let $E_x$ be the $(N-1)$-dimensional subspace spanned by the eigenfunctions associated with these eigenvalues.
 Note that $E_0$ is the eigenspace of $\Lambda_2$.
-By \eqref{iso}, there exists an isometry $U_x$ mapping $E_0$ to $E_x$.
-Denote
+Let